holepunchto/bare-unpack/README.md

 const unpack = require('bare-unpack')

 async function writeFile(key) {
-  // Write `data` to disk or elsewhere and return the resulting path }
+  // Write the data for `key` to disk or elsewhere and return the resulting path }

 const repacked = await unpack(bundle, writeFile)